 By the mid 1800s Newburgh harbour, then comprising a quay running along the riverside and four jetties at right angles to it, was home to 40 boats, mostly engaged in salmon or sprat fishing.
 Secondary businesses thrived, including no fewer than 35 pubs or inns.
 The railway arrived in Newburgh in 1848, but the surrounding topography meant the station had to be at quite high level on the slopes south of the High Street.
 The absence of a rail link to the harbour contributed to the latter's decline over the century that followed and by the late 1980s the quay was virtually unused.
 Today the riverside area of Newburgh is steadily being occupied by new housing.

 Meanwhile, work to preserve the remains of Lindores Abbey has been undertaken by the owner of the site and resident of Lindores Abbey House.
-The abbey is not currently open to the public, but there are plans to open it in future, funded by building on what some regard as Lindores Abbey's most enduring legacy to Scotland and to the world.
+The abbey is open to the public, thanks to what some regard as Lindores Abbey's most enduring legacy to Scotland and to the world.

-In 1494 James IV was staying at nearby Falkland Palace and the exchequer roll for that year records the granting "To Friar John Cor, by order of the King, to make aquavitae, VIII bols of malt".
+In 1494 James IV was staying at nearby Falkland Palace and the exchequer roll for that year records the granting "To Friar John Cor, by order of the King, to make aquavitae, VIII bolls of malt".
 This is the first written record of whisky production anywhere in Scotland.
-Eight bols is the equivalent of nearly 600kg and suggests that a large scale distillery was already well established at Lindores Abbey.
-It is very appropriate that a new distillery, the Lindores Abbey Distillery, has been built in what can justifiably claim to be the birthplace of scotch whisky.
+Eight bolls is the equivalent of nearly 500kg and suggests that a large scale distillery was already well established at Lindores Abbey.
+It is very appropriate that a new magnificent distillery, the Lindores Abbey Distillery, has been built in what can justifiably claim to be the The Spiritual Home of Scotch Whisky.